 BCSTA membership provides boards of education with the only direct option for consultation, input and change of Ministry of Education and Child Care and government policy, procedures and programs.

-In addition to its vital advocacy role BCSTA also provides a suite of support services to members including communications, legal services and professional development.
+In addition to its vital advocacy role BCSTA also provides a suite of support services to members including communications, legal services, professional development and orientations.

 - BCSTA’s board chair discussion area on the HUB provides a mechanism for boards to exchange ideas and information on emergent issues – a forum in which almost all chairs have been active participants.
 Boards have benefited greatly from this communication tool.